 You might say that the years since then have all been in preparation for the creation of Eros Keros.

 When we found this particular plot, we felt we could inhale and almost grasp the entirety of Keros."

-Eros Keros Villas is located on an elevated hillside which overlooks two of the most beautiful turquoise waters and sand beaches of the Cyclades; Fanos and Italida – which are only a few meters away.
+Eros Keros Villas is located on an elevated hillside which overlooks two of the most beautiful turquoise waters and sandy beaches of the Cyclades; Fanos and Italida – which are only a few metres away.
 Koufonisia is an easy island to explore by foot, which takes about 2 hours.
-Koufonisia consists of two tiny islands with astonishing beaches, unspoiled Cycladic beauty – Koufonisia refers to two small, exotic islands, Pano (upper) Koufonisi and Kato (lower) Koufonisi, separated by a 200 m sea channel.
+In fact, Koufonisia consists of two tiny islands with astonishing beaches, unspoiled Cycladic beauty – Pano (upper) Koufonisi and Kato (lower) Koufonisi, separated by a mere 200-metre sea channel.

-For those who prefer to go by water, small boats, which run every hour, take you to most of our best white sand beaches, like: Hondros Cavos, Fanos, Platia Pounda, and Pori.
+For those who prefer to go by water, small boats, which run every hour, take you to white sand beaches: Hondros Cavos, Fanos, Platia Pounda, and Pori.